-Since the 1970s, Medicare beneficiaries have had the option to receive their Medicare benefits through private health plans, mainly health maintenance organizations (HMOs), as an alternative to the federally administered traditional Medicare program.
+Since the 1970s, Medicare beneficiaries have had the option to receive their Medicare benefits through private health plans, mainly Health Maintenance Organizations (HMOs), as an alternative to the federally administered traditional Medicare program.
 The Balanced Budget Act (BBA) of 1997 named Medicare’s managed care program “Medicare+Choice” and the Medicare Modernization Act (MMA) of 2003 renamed it “Medicare Advantage.”
-Medicare payments to plans for Medicare Part A and Part B services are projected to total $198 billion in 2016, accounting for 27% of total Medicare spending (CBO March 2016 Medicare Baseline).
+Medicare payments to plans for Medicare Part A and Part B services are projected to total $207 billion in 2017, accounting for 30% of total Medicare spending (CBO June 2017 Medicare Baseline).

 Medicare Advantage Enrollment

-In 2016, the majority of the 57 million people on Medicare are covered by traditional Medicare, with 31% enrolled in a Medicare Advantage plan (Figure 1).
-Since 2004, the number of beneficiaries enrolled in private plans has more than tripled from 5.3 million to 17.6 million in 2016.
+In 2017, the majority of the 57 million people on Medicare are covered by traditional Medicare, with one-third (33%) enrolled in a Medicare Advantage plan (Figure 1).
+Since 2004, the number and share of beneficiaries enrolled in private plans has more than tripled from 5.3 million (13%) to 19.0 million in 2017 (33%).

 Medicare Advantage Plan Types

-Medicare contracts with insurers to offer the following different types of health plans:
+Medicare contracts with insurers to offer the following types of health plans:

 Special Needs Plans (SNPs), typically HMOs, are restricted to beneficiaries who: (1) are dually eligible for Medicare and Medicaid; (2) live in long-term care institutions or would otherwise require an institutional level of care; or (3) have certain chronic conditions.
-Since 2006, the number of SNP enrollees has increased from 0.5 million to 2.1 million enrollees in 2016; enrollment in SNPs for dual eligibles accounts for 82% of total enrollment in SNPs.
+In 2017, 2.3 million beneficiaries are enrolled in SNPs; enrollment in SNPs for dual eligibles accounts for 83% of total enrollment in SNPs.

 Beginning in the late 1990s, Congress revised the payment formula to attract more plans throughout the country, particularly in rural and certain urban areas.
 The BBA of 1997 established a payment floor, applicable almost exclusively to rural counties.
 The Benefits Improvement and Protection Act (BIPA) of 2000 created payment floors for urban areas and increased the floor for rural areas.
 The MMA of 2003 increased payments across all areas.

 Since 2006, Medicare has paid plans under a bidding process.
 Plans submit “bids” based on estimated costs per enrollee for services covered under Medicare Parts A and B; all bids that meet the necessary requirements are accepted.
 The bids are compared to benchmark amounts that are set by a formula established in statute and vary by county (or region in the case of regional PPOs).
-The benchmarks are the maximum amount Medicare will pay a plan in a given area.
 If a plan’s bid is higher than the benchmark, enrollees pay the difference between the benchmark and the bid in the form of a monthly premium, in addition to the Medicare Part B premium.
 If the bid is lower than the benchmark, the plan and Medicare split the difference between the bid and the benchmark; the plan’s share is known as a “rebate,” which must be used to provide supplemental benefits to enrollees.
 Payments to plans are then adjusted based on enrollees’ risk profiles.

 Supplemental and Prescription Drug Benefits